rhiannz/AP-Participation/index.md

 permalink: /
 ---

-# Analyzing School Characteristics in relation to AP Exam Participation in California
+# Analyzing School Characteristics in Relation to AP Exam Participation in California
 #### by Meera Duggal and Rhiann Zhang

 ![ap](assets/images/ap.png)